dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 The regression coefficient is used to quantify the relationship between two variables.
 It can tell you keeping all variables constant if you change variable (related to regression coefficient) by 1 unit then how much change will happen on the target variable.
 The regression coefficient takes into account the slopes and intercepts of the line of best fit that is created when plotting the data points.
 The regression coefficient also allows for a more accurate prediction of outcome values based on input values.

-While the correlation coefficient measures the strength of the linear relationship between two variables.
+While the correlation coefficient measures the direction and strength of the linear relationship between two variables.

 ## What is a statistical model?

 A statistical model is a mathematical representation of a real-world phenomenon.
 It is used to make predictions and analyze data.
 The data generated by the model and real-world data will have some differences and this is called an error in the model.
 For example, based on certain parameters like carpet_area, number_of_bedroom, etc. a model can predict house price should be 1.2 crores, but the actual price is 1 core.
 Thus, the model is predicting the price as 20 lakhs Rupees more.
 This is a model error.
 Keeping people's behavior, market opportunities, etc in mind we can never make a statistical model with zero error.
 But if could guess the distribution of input variables correctly then the output of our model will have lessor errors.

 ## What is the difference between Statistical Model and Mathematical Model?

 Mathematical models are deterministic, the input is clearly known, the outcome is fixed.
 Newton's equation of motion is Mathematical Model.
 It represents the physical reality of the world.
 In $$s = u*t + \frac{1}{2}*a*t^2$$ You provide the value of u,t, and a and you will get accurate s.

 Statistical models are non-deterministic or stochastic, some of the inputs are probabilistic, and the outcome is also probabilistic.
 When you develop a model to predict a house price then you need a statistical model.
 In your model parameters may be carpet_area, number of bedrooms, etc. From the sample data, we know if the area is 2000sft then the price can be 1cr, it can be 1.2cr, or 1.5cr.
 For the same carpet area price is different.
 It is not only because of other parameters but because of market opportunities.
 Thus input and output of the model will be probabilistic.
 Because of this non-deterministic nature, we need to assume the distribution of the data, so that outcome is more certain.